 - Evidence of malabsorption (steatorrhoea, vitamin / nutritient deficiency)

-- Villous atrophy on duodenal biopsy
+- Villous atrophy on duodenal biopsy (this is the most specific diagnostic test)

 - Weight loss